virot/powershellYK/Docs/Commands/Remove-YubikeyOATHAccount.md

 # Remove-YubikeyOATHAccount

 ## SYNOPSIS
-Removes an account from the Yubikey OATH application
+Removes an account from the YubiKey OATH application.

 ## SYNTAX